 unsigned int(8) component_format;

-unsigned int(16) reserved2;

 }

 X.2.3.1.3 Semantics

-gs_4cc specifies the 4CC code of the Gaussian splat Representation Format.
-This 4CC may be used to invoke the proper media handler to invoke, decode and render the Gaussian splat representation.
+gs_format specifies the 4CC code of the Gaussian splat Representation Format.
+This 4CC may be used to invoke the proper media handler to parse, decode and render the Gaussian splat representation. gs_format values other than 'gsis' are externally defined 4CCs registered with MP4RA.
+The value 'gsis' indicates the structured binary representation specified in this annex.